 Looking for a solution for your brittle nails or frizzy, constantly shedding hair?
 Then, you must have already come across the terms keratin and biotin.
 It could have been at the drug store where you bumped upon biotin keratin pills that promise to restore your mane’s long lost glory or is it the fancy-looking biotin-enriched shampoos that populate the aisle of your favorite section in the supermarket?
+Well, we’ll offer you some biology homework help and explain what is the matter with those things.

 Either way, it is imperative to know the difference between these two organically-occurring compounds for you to make an informed choice next time you are shopping for a reliable cosmetic supplement.